Maayke Heuver: International career

 Heuver entered the Dutch national team set up at youth level, beginning when she was 12 years old (playing for the under-13 team).
 She progressed through the youth teams reaching the senior team, where she made her debut on 15 February 2012 against France.
 She scored her first goal in a 2013 UEFA Women's Euro qualification match against Slovenia.

 In June 2013 national team coach Roger Reijners left Heuver out of the final Netherlands squad for UEFA Women's Euro 2013 in Sweden.
-When FC Twente team mate Marlous Pieëte sustained a knee injury on the eve of the tournament, Heuver was recalled as her replacement.
+When FC Twente teammate Marlous Pieëte sustained a knee injury on the eve of the tournament, Heuver was recalled as her replacement.

 Her last match was on 17 September 2015 against Belarus, by the time her retirement was announced she had played 17 official matches and 1 match not considered as an official friendly (on 1 July 2012 against North Korea) and scored two goals.